Information on Food Sanitation Law Revision

 This web-page provides useful information on the revised Food Sanitation Act regarding plastic hoses and tubes.

-HAKKO CORPORATION is currently preparing for a document (Self-Declaration Form) to provide information in accordance with the Positive List System.
-If you have any questions or requests, please contact us from here.
+HAKKO CORPORATION has already prepared for a document (Self-Declaration Form) to provide information in accordance with the Positive List System.
+If you request the self-declaration document, please contact us from here.

 Reference: Ministry of Health, Labour and Welfare website “Revision of the Food Sanitation Law.”